About the York Neighborhood Association

 - Block Grants for:

-- Franklin Park renovation.
+- Harriet Spanel Park renovation (then Franklin Park).
 YNA and the City started planning in 2005 or earlier.
 YNA and the City were successful in acquiring grants and other funding in excess of $450 thousand to replace aging playground equipment, create a new peripheral walk, new picnic tables, new pavilion, new basketball hoop and partial court, and other new play apparatus.
 Drainage was improved for the sports area.
 Existing trees were addressed by an arborist, and new trees and other landscaping were added or improved.
 Work started in fall 2005 and continued through 2009.
 The park grand opening was on November 14, 2009.

 - Communications with the City